 Hear My Train a Comin': Hendrix Hits London: Hendrix would have been 70 this year, and this exhibit, like the museum in which it is housed, pays homage to the man.
 Specifically, his performance at London’s Saville Theatre on June 4, 1967, during which he did some guitar-smashing. $23.

 Jenny Andersen: More than 50 sculptures and vessels by the Bainbridge ceramics artist.
 Free.

 Max Grover: New paintings inspired by the Port Townsend artist's "collections of souvenirs, toys, statuettes, and ephemera," also included in the show.
 Free.

-Curtis R. Barnes: The Unicorn Incorporated: A retrospective of the Seattle artist who co-created the Omowale Mural at Medgar Evers Pool—sorrowfully, since removed—as well as politically charged illustrations throughout the '60s, '70s, and '80s.
+Curtis R. Barnes: The Unicorn Incorporated: A retrospective of the Seattle artist who cocreated the Omowale mural at Medgar Evers Pool—sorrowfully, since removed—as well as politically charged illustrations and expressionist paintings throughout the 1960s, ’70s, and ’80s.
 Free.

 Lost in the Memory Palace: Janet Cardiff & George Bures Miller: A survey of these married Canadian collaborators, who've worked in video, audio, and new-media installation.
 Their immersive pieces have been seen in Canada and around the world since the early '90s.
 Free.

 Nicholas and Jerrod Galanin: Modicum: The figure of a cop in riot gear is assailed by a hail of cardboard coffee cups, each inscribed with the name of a man of color shot extrajudicially by a police officer.
 Blood—actually red paint mixed with vegetable oil—rains down through the cups in the form of red paint.
 At first the cop seems overtaken.
 But the title, Modicum, seems to refer to the fact that the crouching officer is dramatically defending himself from nothing more than a bunch of empty ca... more »